What Types of Magic Shows Are Popular in New York City?

 Close‑Up Magic

 This is the most personal style of magic.
 Using cards, coins, or even your phone, magicians make miracles happen just a few inches from your face.
 It’s the kind of experience that breaks the ice and gets people talking.
-It fits naturally into cocktail hours and networking events because it’s super interactive and moves from group to group
+It fits naturally into cocktail hours and networking events because it’s highly interactive and moves from group to group.

 Each style has its place.
-Close‑up magic works best when you want interaction.
-Stage shows deliver a larger impact.
 The right choice depends on your audience but the goal is always the same: create a moment people talk about afterward.
+If you're still unsure, Matt Szat can help.

 Comments